Arun Rasiah Faculty Profile

 Another Cartography is Possible: Relocating the Middle East and North Africa.
 Review of Middle East Studies 54, 2 (2021) 309-313.

 Ideas in Motion.
-In Scharbrodt and Y. Shanneik (eds.).
+In O. Scharbrodt and Y. Shanneik (eds.).
 Shia Minorities in the Contemporary World: Migration, Transnationalism and Multilocality.
-Series: Alternative Histories.
 Edinburgh University Press, 2020.

 Making Global Connections: Critical Pedagogy and the Decolonization of History.
-In Hensold J., Kynes J., Öhlmann P., Rau V., Schinagl R., Taleb A. (eds.).
+In J. Hensold, J. Kynes, A. Taleb et al (eds.).
 Religion in Motion: Rethinking Religion, Knowledge and Discourse in a Globalizing World.
 Springer, 2020.

 Toward Muslim Pluralism: Dialogue and Discord in Contemporary Sri Lanka.
 In J. Bock, J. Fahy, and S. Everett (eds.).
 Emergent Religious Pluralisms.
-Series: Lived Religion and Societal Challenges.
-London: Palgrave Macmillan, 2019.
+Palgrave Macmillan, 2019.

 Reflections on Teaching Islam in the US: Religious Education and Ethnic Studies.
 Islam in the RE Classroom Workshop.
-The Ismaili Tariqah and Religious Education Board (ITREB) for UK and the Aga Khan University – Institute for the Study of Muslim Civilizations, London (AKU-ISMC) June 25, 2022.
+The Institute for the Study of Muslim Civilizations (AKU-ISMC), London, June 25, 2022.

 From Area Studies to Ethnic Studies: Pedagogical Approaches to the Study of Muslims in the Americas.
 The Madrasa and the Modern Academy: Convergences, Departures and Possibilities for Collaboration.
 Markfield Institute of Higher Education (MIHE) and the University of Johannesburg (UJ), December 14, 2021.